-Any party involved in a construction contract are able to bring a dispute, which may have arrived during a project and involves the construction contract, to a construction adjudicator, like Sum.
+Any party involved in a construction contract is able to bring a dispute, which may have arrived during a project and involves the construction contract, to a construction adjudicator, like Sum.

 There are strict rules which govern the adjudication process in construction.
-Section 108 of the Construction Adjudication Act outlines the requirements with which all parties should comply with in order to proceed.
-These strict rules are put in place to ensure that everyone involved in the process is complicit.
+Section 108 of the Construction Act outlines the requirements with which all parties should comply with in order to proceed.
+These strict rules are put in place to ensure that everyone involved in the process is aware of what is required.

 Adjudication for the optimum outcome

 Although a construction project may be planned and considered in great detail, it can be hard to completely avoid any kind of dispute within construction or engineering projects.
-With so many people involved in the process, sometimes disputes are unavoidable, however, they can be resolved quickly and with the best possible outcome with the support of a construction adjudicator.
+With so many people involved in the process, sometimes disputes are unavoidable, however, they can be resolved quickly via adjudication.

-An adjudicator will ensure that all participants within a construction adjudication are fairly represented within the process.
-During this time, opposing parties will be supported by a professional who can offer advice on jurisdictional issues, prepare notices such as referrals or responses to these for the opposing party and defend enforcement of another adjudicators decision.
+In an adjudication, opposing parties will be supported by a professional representative, like Sum, who can offer advice on jurisdictional issues, prepare notices such as referrals or responses to these for the opposing party.

 How does an adjudication begin?